Walla-42/GeneAnalyzer2/README.md

 GeneAnalyzer2 is a command-line bioinformatics tool for analyzing DNA, RNA, and protein sequences.
 It supports a variety of analyses, including GC content, base counting, transcription, translation, and reverse complement calculation.
 The tool can process both raw sequence strings and multi-sequence FASTA files.

+This program replaces the original GeneAnalyzer interactive command line program which can be found <a href="http://github.com/walla-42/GeneAnalyzer">here</a>.

 ---

 ## Features